nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/workflow-tutorials/sub-workflow-example/2-creating-the-subworkflows.md

         version: '1'
 previous_link: /nxdoc/1-creating-the-expense-document-type
 next_link: /nxdoc/3-creating-the-main-workflow
 ---
 {{#> callout type='info' }}

-This document is part of the [Sub Workflow Example]({{page page='sub-workflow-example'}}) project series.
+This document is part of the [Sub-Workflow Example]({{page page='sub-workflow-example'}}) project series.
 {{/callout}}

-## What Will We Do in this Step?
+## What Will We Do in This Step?

-We will create the subworkflows that may be called from the main workflow depending on the document's metadata.
+We will create the sub-workflows that may be called from the main workflow depending on the document's metadata.
 We will need two separate workflows as the business logic is different between them.
 The first workflow will have one Accept/Reject node, the other will have two successive ones.

 A single level validation workflow and a two-level validation workflow are both elements we could use again in the future, so we will keep them generic.
-Allowing a generic workflow design is one of the major assets in the subworkflow functionality.
+Allowing a generic workflow design is one of the major assets in the sub-workflow functionality.

 ## Prerequisites

+- A user named `Eric`
-Before starting this tutorial step, make sure you create in your Nuxeo Platform Admin Center a user with "Eric" as his username and a user group named "accounting" with at least one member.
+- A group named `accounting` with at least one member.

 ## Creating the Accounting Validation Workflow

 In our case this workflow will be used if the expense is worth less than $100 and not belonging in the "misc" category, but it needs to be reusable in another context as well.

-1. In Nuxeo Studio, go to **Workflow** > **Process definitions** and click on the **New** button.
+1. In Studio Modeler, go to **Workflow** > **Process definitions** and click on the **New** button.
 2. Fill in the fields:
     - **Feature ID**: `subOneLevelValidation`
     - **Label**: Generic one level validation workflow.

 3. Click on the **Ok** button.
     The Definition tab of the workflow is displayed.